diedeno/NoteMappers/Reference Manual.md

 ## Pitch to Pitch

 A Pitch to Pitch map determines how MIDI pitch values will be changed in the music you are processing.
-Normally you specify a map with one or more **pairs** of the form X:Y, meaning "map X to Y".
-For example, 60:72 raises every middle C by an octave.
+Normally you specify a map with one or more **pairs** of the form `X:Y`, meaning "map X to Y".
+For example, `60:72` raises every middle C by an octave.
 You can specify additional pairs on new lines, or put them on the same line separated with commas.
 So:

-&nbsp;&nbsp;45:46,46:45,47:48,48:47
+    45:46,46:45,47:48,48:47

 is equivalent to

-&nbsp;&nbsp;45:46 \
+    45:46
-&nbsp;&nbsp;46:45 \
+    46:45
-&nbsp;&nbsp;47:48 \
+    47:48
-&nbsp;&nbsp;48:47
+    48:47

 It is also possible to specify a map with a **list** of exactly 127 comma-separated pitch values.
 In this alternative format, the number in the nth position (counting from 1) determines the new value of pitch n.
 So a map with 72 in the 60th position will raise every middle C by an octave.
 While it is hardly practical to construct such a long list by hand, you can use the **Map Assistant** plugin to build a list based on the notes in a score, then paste it into the Pitch to Pitch plugin's Map Input window.

 Once a map is entered in either format (pairs or list), click **Apply** to process the currently selected passage, or the entire score if nothing is selected.
 The Pitch to Pitch plugin currently operates on concert pitch only, due to limitations of the plugin framework.
-(Specifically: it is not possible for a plugin to determine the octave in which transposed pitches are displayed.) _Recommendation:_ plugin behavior may be easier to understand if you [view your score in concert pitch ](https://musescore.org/en/handbook/transposition#transposing-instruments)when transposing instruments are present.
+(Specifically: it is not possible for a plugin to determine the octave in which transposed pitches are displayed.) _Recommendation:_ plugin behavior may be easier to understand if you [view your score in concert pitch](https://musescore.org/en/handbook/transposition#transposing-instruments) when transposing instruments are present.

 ## Map Assistant